 Thank you very much for now!
 As the saying goes, anticipation is the greatest joy and we are really looking forward to this day.
 What I find very helpful is that, as things stand today, we are still doing very well in the league and are in contention to win the Oberliga.
 That makes for exciting days.
 But of course the cup final is an absolute highlight - for the team, the club and for all of us.

 The semi-final against Preußen was a real cup fight - without that win, you wouldn't be in the final.
-What memories do you have of the match?
+What memories do you have of the game?

 It was certainly a thrilling cup match, even for the neutral observer.
 We fell behind very early on, but were able to put that behind us.
 Especially in extra time, I think we were able to clearly underline that we deserved to win.
 All in all, a semi-final is always something very special because of the tension.
 When you leave the pitch as the winner, it's of course something to remember.